Title & Showtimes

 Student Biographies

 Micah Blalack (Audio Technician/Sound Board Operator) is a GCC Audio Production student.
-Previously Micah played Lumiere in Beauty and the Beast and Harold Hill in The Music Man at Musical Theatre of Anthem.
+Previously, Micah played Lumiere in Beauty and the Beast and Harold Hill in The Music Man at Musical Theatre of Anthem.
 He shifts from onstage to backstage, bringing his passion for theatre to the crew.

-Dylan McCartney (Bill) has landed several productions in two years that include Jesus Christ Superstar as Simon Zealotes, Romeo and Juliet as Gregory, and Something's Afoot as Lord Rancour.
-He has won the Delta Psi Omega Officers' Award at GCC's Gaucho Award for Theatre Excellence (GATE).
-This semester, Dylan can be seen in GCC's productions of Love/Sick and The Theory of Relativity.
+Dylan McCartney (Ryan, Dance Captain) has been involved in theatre for 2 years, in that time landing several roles that include Jesus Christ Superstar as Simon Zealotes, Romeo and Juliet as Gregory, and Something's Afoot as Lord Rancour.
+In those 2 years, he has won the Officers' award from GCC's GATES award show and is an active member of GCC's chapter of Delta Psi Omega.
+This year, Dylan is currently involved in GCC's theatre department as a part of the cast of both Love/Sick and The Theory of Relativity.

 Faculty and Staff Biographies

 Eric Beeck (Faculty Set Designer Mentor) has a graduate degree from Ohio University and has been teaching as an adjunct professor in scenic design and technology at GCC for the past year and a half.
 His work has also been seen around the valley with Stray Cat Theatre Company, Nearly Naked Theater, Southwest Shakespeare Theatre, and Phoenix Theatre.
-Eric is an AriZoni Award-winning set designer for Stray Cat’s production of John.
+Eric is an AriZoni Award-winning set designer for Stray Cat’s production of.

 Robert Esler (Faculty Sound Mentor) is faculty in Sound Design and Sound Reinforcement at Glendale Community College.
 Many of his students, present and alumni, proudly work in the areas of film, theater and video games.
 When not teaching at GCC, Robert performs regularly with Crossing 32nd St., a Phoenix-based contemporary music group, and plays Filipino indigenous music with the Pakaraguian Kulintang Ensemble.
-Most recently, Robert is a director of the Arizona based non-profit 501(c)3 arts/technology organization, urbanSTEW.
+Most recently, Robert is a director of the Arizona-based non-profit 501(c)3 arts/technology organization, urbanSTEW.
 His projects with urbanSTEW range from interactive music for dance and performance, software and game development, instrument design and interactive installations.
 Additionally, he is developing generative music software for the iPhone, iPod touch and eventually the Android platform.
 Dr. Robert Essler holds degrees from the Cleveland Institute of Music, Yale University and the University of California, San Diego.

-William Jones (Performing Arts Center Coordinator, Technical Director, Faculty Lighting Mentor, Faculty Props Mentor ) has been involved in building, acting, and facilitating theater in all its forms since the mid '90s.
+William Jones (Performing Arts Center Coordinator, Technical Director, Faculty Lighting Mentor, Faculty Props Mentor ) has been involved in building, acting, and facilitating theater in all its forms since the mid-'90s.
 Previous credits include The Muckle Man (actor/set construction), The Blue Room (actor/set construction), and Happyslap (actor/set construction).
 He is looking forward to creating even more amazing, exciting, and dynamic theater with GCC.

 David Seitz (Director, Producer, Faculty Stage Management Mentor, Faculty Sound Mentor) is the Program Director for the GCC Theatre Arts & Film and the Musical Theatre Programs.
 With an MFA from the University of Southern California, Professor Seitz has taught for years in the K-12 system, his own acting school (Actors Academy), and Theatre & Film here at GCC since 1998.
 He has directed and operated summer performing arts camps through the Valley, as well as having worked in Hollywood and community theatre.
 David has been AriZoni nominated for Outstanding Production as a co-producer of Based on a Totally True Story and has been honored by the Kennedy Center American College Theatre Festival for his work on the Neil Simon comedy California Suite, the musical Working, the absurdist David Ives comedy All In The Timing, and the adaptation of George Orwell’s dystopian drama 1984.
 He has been recognized by KCACTF Region 8 for his work as the SDC Student Directing Initiative Program Coordinator and has been awarded KCACTF’s highest honor - The Gold Medallion.